-THE SERIES 2016 BONDS
+THE BONDS

-Description of the Series 2016 Bonds
+Description of the Bonds

-The Series 2016 Bonds will be issued by the Metropolitan Government pursuant to its Charter, the laws of the State of Tennessee (the "State"), particularly Tennessee Code Annotated Sections 9-21-101 et. seq. (the "Local Government Public Obligations Law" or "LGPOL") and the Bond Resolution.
-Proceeds of the Series 2016 Bonds will be used as set forth hereinafter under "Purpose" and in "PLAN OF FINANCE".
+The Bonds will be issued by the Metropolitan Government pursuant to the laws of the State of Tennessee (the "State"), particularly Tennessee Code Annotated Sections 9-21-101 et. seq. (the "Local Government Public Obligations Law" or "LGPOL") and the Bond Resolution.
+Proceeds of the Bonds will be used as set forth hereinafter under "Purpose" and in "PLAN OF FINANCE".